tanvidom/astronomy_tool/README.md

 This small game is designed for CLIx (Connected Learning Initiative) as a part of the Astronomy module.

-The objective of this game is that it will help them understand the concept of rotation and day and night.
+The objective of this game is that it will help them understand the concept of rotation of Earth and how it affects the time of a day.